AbdoPrDZ/storage_database/README.md

 ## StorageAPI

-This feature used for api requests and responses, and it has the feature of storing requests in an offline state, to be re-request it again later on online.
+This feature used for api requests and responses.

 ### Importing